A Statement by Linda Rosenberg, President and CEO of the National Council for Mental Wellbeing

-As First Lady Michelle Obama said today, “The National Council for Behavioral Health will be training three million people in Mental Health First Aid.
+As First Lady Michelle Obama said today, “The National Council for Mental Wellbeing will be training three million people in Mental Health First Aid.
 I went through some of this training a few weeks ago…and I saw just how useful it is.
 It really gives you the skills you need to identify — and ultimately help — someone in need.
 Because you never know when these kinds of skills might be useful.”

 We have to change the conversation around mental health.
 Addressing an audience of government, business and nonprofit leaders today, First Lady Michelle Obama spoke about how we must flip the script in how we support and care for people with mental health and substance use needs, and exemplified Mental Health First Aid as a strategy to do just that.

 Mental Health First Aid introduces people to risk factors and warning signs of mental health and substance use problems, and teaches them a five-step action plan to help people get the care they need in their community.